 Curd vs. Yogurt vs. Skyr

-Curd is made by fermenting milk with lactic acid bacteria.
+Curd (also called Dahi in some parts of India) is made by fermenting milk with lactic acid bacteria.
 It's a staple in many diets and offers a good balance of nutrients.

 Yogurt, on the other hand, is made by fermenting milk using live strains of two kinds of bacteria - Lactobacillus bulgaricus and Streptococcus thermophilus.
 This makes yogurt a better probiotic, supporting gut health.